altocodenl/tagaway/readme.md

 ### Todo beta

 - Other
-   - use expired cookie (after logout and after delete) in tests
    - put user that experienced error if user is logged in by moving route and leaving passthrough in gatekeeper
    - remove dot after messages in snackbar